philidem/url-util-js/README.md

 url-js
 ======

-JavaScript AMD library for working with URLs for use on client-side or server-side
+JavaScript CommonJS module for working with URLs for use on client-side (browser) or server-side (NodeJS)